TiagoMaiaL/PiPlayground/README.md

 - Allows users to watch a video in a little floating window, controlled by iOS
 - Users then are free to navigate in the app or OS itself (open different apps, for example)
 - Users are able to restore playback, allowing them to return to the original playback context
-- It's part of the AVKit framework (not AVFoundation)
+- It's part of the `AVKit` framework
-- AVKit is a framework containing UI facilities for visualization of media playback
+- `AVKit` contains UI facilities for visualization of media playback

 ### How to make it work
-- You'll be interfacing with the `AVPictureInPictureController` class (make sure to check `PictureInPicture.swift` in this project)
+- You'll be interfacing with the `AVPictureInPictureController` class (check `PictureInPicture.swift` in this project)
 - Use an `AVPlayerLayer` to instantiate it:
 ```swift
 AVPictureInPictureController(playerLayer: playerLayer)